botanicastudios/process-manager-mcp/README.md

 # Stop a process by PID
 npx @botanicastudios/process-manager-mcp stop 12345

+# Stop all managed processes
+npx @botanicastudios/process-manager-mcp stop all

 # View logs for a process
 npx @botanicastudios/process-manager-mcp logs 12345